Dorothy Kuya: Adult life

 In her professional life, Kuya trained to become a nurse and then a teacher.
 She moved to London to start teaching in a north London school, and she joined her local branch of the CPGB.
 During her time as a London teacher, Kuya met fellow communist teacher Bridget Harriss, and the two of them co-founded the organisation Teachers Against Racism.
-Kuya also became friends with another communist activist called Ken Forge, who like Kuya had joined the CPGB communist party after experiencing anti-black racism in Britain.
-With Kuya's help, Forge was able to establish the first Black Studies course in a south London comprehensive school.
+Kuya also became friends with another communist activist, Ken Forge, who like Kuya had joined the CPGB after experiencing anti-black racism in Britain.
+Kuya helped Forge establish the first Black Studies course in a south London comprehensive school.
 Kuya also became a friend of American black rights activist Vinie Burrows.

-Kuya became heavily involved with an influential academic journal called Dragon's Teeth, which published research investigating racism and sexism within British children's books, and also suggested alternatives.
+Kuya became heavily involved with an influential academic journal called Dragon's Teeth, which published research investigating racism and sexism within British children's books and suggested alternatives to the same.
 In connection with this journal, she established the Racism Awareness Unit, with financial support from the Greater London Council.
 Kuya was also an active member of the National Assembly of Women (NAW), ensuring that anti-racist activism stayed at the forefront of their campaigns, and was eventually elected their general secretary.
 Kuya's contributions to the study of British racism were included within the communist publication Black and Blue: Racism and the Police State.
 During the 1980s, Kuya became the Head of Race Equality for Haringey Council, and worked closely with Labour Party MP Bernie Grant.

-During the mid-1980s, Kuya became the chair of Ujima, a London housing association, and as Ujima's chair she helped steer the organisation into becoming the largest black-led social enterprise in Europe.
+During the mid-1980s, Kuya became the chair of Ujima, a London housing association, and in that role she helped steer the organisation into becoming the largest black-led social enterprise in Europe.

 Return to Liverpool

-Kuya returned to living in Liverpool, where she bought a house in Liverpool 8, the same community she grew up in.
+Kuya returned to living in Liverpool, where she bought a house in Liverpool 8, the same community where she was raised.
 She created and directed the Liverpool Slavery History Trail tours, which sought to uncover hidden-histories in the city.
-During this time, Kuya dedicated all her time to anti-racist activism and pushed for the creation of a slavery museum in her home city of Liverpool, a city that was heavily involved in the transatlantic slave trade.
+During this time, Kuya dedicated herself to anti-racist activism and pushed for the creation of a slavery museum in Liverpool, a city that had been heavily involved in the transatlantic slave trade.
 Her campaign was successful, and she played a key role in the development of Liverpool's International Slavery Museum, which opened in August 2007.
 According to her biographers, Kuya was "overjoyed when the Slavery Museum opened" and labelled the museum itself as a "tribute to her vision and determination".
+She also advocated for the observation of a Slavery Remembrance Day, first held in 1999 and since then held annually on 23 August.